sunaku/tork/README.markdown

   * Ruby 1.8.7 or 1.9.3 or newer.

   * Operating system that supports POSIX signals and the `fork()` system call.
-    To check if your system qualifies, launch `irb` and enter the following:
+    To check if your system qualifies, launch irb(1) and enter the following:

         Process.respond_to? :fork  # must be true
         Signal.list.key?
 'TERM'    # must be true
         Signal.list.key?
 'KILL'    # must be true

-  * To make the `tork-herald` program's filesystem monitoring more efficient:
+  * To make the tork-herald(1) program's filesystem monitoring more efficient:

         gem install rb-inotify  # linux
         gem install rb-fsevent  # macosx